(Rubeola; Morbilli; 9-Day Measles)

 Measles is a highly contagious viral infection that is most common among children.
 It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa, and a maculopapular rash that spreads cephalocaudally.
 Diagnosis is usually clinical.
 Treatment is supportive.
 Vaccination is highly effective.

 Worldwide, measles infects about 20 million people and causes about 200,000 deaths annually, primarily in children.
 These numbers can vary dramatically over a short period of time depending on the vaccination status of the population.
 Measles is rare in the US because of routine childhood vaccination; an average of 63 cases/yr were reported to the Centers for Disease Control and Prevention (CDC) from 2000 to 2007.
-However, since 2013, cases in the US have increased compared to preceding decades, with an average of 217 cases/yr between 2011 and 2017 (see the CDC Measles Cases and Outbreaks).
+However, since 2011, cases in the US have increased compared to preceding decades, with an average of 217 cases/yr between 2011 and 2017 (see the CDC Measles Cases and Outbreaks).
 The increase has primarily been due to imported cases with subsequent spread among unvaccinated groups.
 In 2014, a record number of measles cases occurred, but counts subsequently declined.
 In 2015, a notable outbreak linked to a California amusement park occurred.